Agarnerman/sa9-act3/readMe.txt

-This is a file from my 2150 class.
-I don't have the instructions that came along with it unfourtently. what i will be turning into ruby code is the node class and the linked list class.
+This is a file from my 1900 class.
+I don't have the instructions that came along with it unfourtently but it just looks like we were making a car class.